 Maybe you have a product, blog, or website you want to drive traffic to.
-291 MILLION people use Pinterest each month!
+Pinterest has 442 million active users!
 It just makes sense to use it as a platform to get yourself seen.

 There are many tools and tips you’ll learn along the way, but I don’t want to overwhelm you before you even start.
 It will all come in time if you stay consistent and keep learning.
 But for now, let’s look at the absolute first tools I used to get my feet wet.

 This post contains affiliate links.
 This means if you make a purchase through one of these links, I may receive a small commission, at no extra cost to you.
 All opinions are my own.
 Read my full disclosure here.

 Create a Blog/Website Using SiteGround and WordPress

 It’s true.
 You CAN start affiliate marketing on Pinterest without a website.
 BUT if you already have a product to sell you may want to set up a blog or website.
 A blog is also a great way to reach a niche market you are passionate about and promote affiliate links to your audience.